alastairwyse/TypeScriptUtilities/README.md

   </tr>
 </table>

-ServiceLayerInterface has since been enhanced to optionally wrap [Angular's](https://angular.io/) [HttpClient](https://angular.io/api/common/http/HttpClient).
+Functionaliy has since been enhanced to optionally wrap [Angular's](https://angular.io/) [HttpClient](https://angular.io/api/common/http/HttpClient).

 ### In Use

-The below examples are created with the AureliaHttpClient, but the results and contents of ServiceLayerCallResult class are the same when using the AngularHttpClient.
+The below examples were created with the [AureliaHttpClient wrapper](src/utilities/service-layer-interface/implementations/aurelia-http-client.ts), but the results and contents of ServiceLayerCallResult class are the same when using the equivalent [AngularHttpClient wrapper](src/utilities/service-layer-interface/implementations/angular-http-client.ts).
+Both these wrapper classes implement interface IHttpClient.
+Testing was performed against versions 1.3.1 and 8.2.14 of the underlying [Aurelia](https://aurelia.io/) [HttpClient](https://aurelia.io/docs/plugins/http-services#aurelia-http-client) and Angular [Angular](https://angular.io/) [HttpClients](https://angular.io/api/common/http/HttpClient) respectively.

 #### Success case...